ejsnews/manifeste-souverainete-technologique/analyses/ENERGY_REVOLUTION_AND_ABANDONMENT_OF_NATIONAL_SOVEREIGNTY.md

 It is now in the process of letting Haffner Energy go.

-The Maharashtra agreement is not a success story to celebrate: it is a warning.
+The Maharashtra agreement is a success story for Haffner Energy — and simultaneously a warning for France.
 The technology that can decarbonize the planet, make every territory energy sovereign, and erase €30 to 40 billion of annual trade deficit is finding buyers — but not in France.

 There is still time to act.